StevenJiao/Assignment1Part1/README.md

 Notes:
 	* Mode 0 displays the map and mode 1 displays the restaurant list.
 Pressing the joystick will switch between the two modes.
 	* Touching the screen when in mode 0 will cause all restaurants in view to appear as black dots.
 	* Clicking the joystick in mode 0 will switch to mode 1, opening a list of the 21 closest restaurants to the cursor.
 The selected restaurant is highlighted and can be changed by pressing up or down on the joystick.
-Pressing the joystick again will switch to mode 0, and show the map, centered around the selected retaurant.
+Pressing the joystick again will switch to mode 0, and show the map centered around the selected retaurant.